 If you do like to know what an artist is thinking, you’ll also find an exhibition brochure on the link above that you can download before you go and which gives you a few extra clues about their motivation.

 You do have to look quite carefully to appreciate some of the sculptures.
-I just thought the one below was a black blob, but look closer, it’s actually made of power cords.
+One sculpture I just thought was a black blob was actually made of power cords.

 I’m, not going to show you any more of what’s on there as it will spoil the fun if you see every piece of work, but it’s definitely worth a visit.